 A histogram is a way of examining distributions.
 It can quickly summarize an enormous amount of information on a single variable and it makes use of your natural ability to recognize patterns.
-Examples are on pages 30 & 31.
+Examples are on pages 30 & 31 of your text.